Asia Akther – PhD Student

-Sara is a Master’s student in the School of Epidemiology and Public Health and APEAL laboratory.
+Sara is a PhD Candidate in the School of Epidemiology and Public Health and APEAL laboratory.
 She has a MSc in Neuroscience and Bachelor of Health Sciences from Carleton University.
 Her work in neuroscience evaluated the role of ethno-racial factors in Parkinson’s Disease prevalence and advocated for diversity in research.
 She hopes to bring a unique background with neuroscience, biomedical sciences, and equity work to the field of Epidemiology.
-Supervised by Dr. Jess Fiedorowicz, Head and Chief of the Department of Mental Health at The Ottawa Hospital, her epidemiology thesis will investigate the relationship between severe mental illness and risk of cardiovascular disease.
-Outside of the lab she enjoys baking, hiking, and finding allergen-free places to eat!
+Also supervised by Dr. Jess Fiedorowicz, Head and Chief of the Department of Mental Health at The Ottawa Hospital, Sara’s doctoral thesis will investigate the relationship between mental disorders and the risk of cardiovascular disease.
+Outside of the lab she enjoys baking, hiking, and skating!

 Nicole Hammond – PhD Candidate